AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 For a construction business, WorkflowMax handles the revenue side of the ledger: you’ve completed a stage of work, WorkflowMax helps you create and track the invoice you send to your client.
 It also manages job costs by recording what is spent against each project, which feeds into job profitability reporting.

-What it does not handle is the approval of incoming invoices - the subcontractor progress claims, materials invoices, plant hire bills, and supplier payments that make up the bulk of a construction business’s AP workflow.
+What it does not handle is the approval of incoming invoices - the subcontractor payments, materials invoices, plant hire bills, and supplier payments that make up the bulk of a construction business’s AP workflow.
 WorkflowMax is a job management tool, not an AP tool.

 ApprovalMax, Pulsify, and similar platforms are built for the opposite side of the same transaction: the supplier invoices coming into the business, not the client invoices going out.
 These tools handle: